 According the EPA, the 4Runner returns 16 mpg city, 19 mpg highway and 17 mpg combined regardless of drivetrain, which is pretty bad given its weak-sauce power output.
 And it gets worse.
 The TRD Pro's off-road tires, heavier weight and blunter aerodynamics resulted in us averaging only 17 mpg in about 250 miles of highway driving in a TRD Pro.
 We saw the low teens around town.
 By contrast, we were seeing 18 to 19 mpg on the highway in the Trail Edition, which might not seem like a big difference, but it is.

 The optional four-wheel drive system provides high and low range.
-It is selected with a traditional mechanical shifter on TRD models and the Venture Edition, while the SR5 and Trail Edition utilize a knob that engages the same transfer case with a servo.
+It is selected with a traditional mechanical shifter on TRD models, while the SR5, TRD Sport and Trail Edition utilize a knob that engages the same transfer case with a servo.
 Basically, it's simpler to use and therefore friendlier for the less off-roading-versed owners more likely to buy those trim levels.
 The Limited also has the knob, but it controls a full-time four-wheel-drive system that includes a locking center differential.

 Despite its rugged body-on-frame construction, every 4Runner's towing capacity is only 5,000 pounds.

 Terrible.
 And also awesome.
 It really depends on how you look at it.
 Should you compare the 4Runner to another midsize SUV like the Honda Passport, you'll find this rugged Toyota to be slow and noisy, with ponderous handling that actually gets worse when you opt for a more off-road-oriented model (the all-terrain tires make the steering in particular sloppy and vague).
-On the other hand, should you compare it to a Jeep Wrangler or older truck-based SUVs, the 4Runner will be quiet, comfortable and handle surprisingly well.
-It's shockingly civil for such a rugged vehicle, and indeed, actually much closer to the Passport than the Wrangler in terms of its on-road demeanor – especially its ride quality.
+On the other hand, should you compare it to a Jeep Wrangler or Ford Bronco, the 4Runner will be comfier, substantially quieter and just generally more civilized.
 At the same time, it's much slower than both, with a transmission that does the engine no favors with its insufficient number of gears.

-What other Toyota 4Runner reviews and comparisons can you read?
+What other Toyota 4Runner reviews can I read?

 Engineer Dan Edmunds takes you under the 4Runner for an in-depth look at how the TRD Off-Road and the KDSS suspension option does what it does.